Ifycode-extension/solve-js/README.md

 git pull upstream main
 ````

-* You can choose to update your main branch on github with:
+* Update your main branch on github with:
 ````
 git push origin main
 ````